-As reported by the USSD Religious Freedom Report 2006 and by the NGO Forum 18 in a report dated 29 September 2004, government officials who illegally deprive citizens of their religious freedom may be sentenced to up to two years in prison.
+- 18.03 As recorded by the USSD International Religious Freedom Report 2006, government officials who illegally deprive citizens of their religious freedom may be sentenced to up to two years in prison.
 [2a] (Section II.
-Status of Religious Freedom, Legal/Policy Framework) [66d] (p6) As reported by the USSD, "...there were no known cases of persons being punished under this statute."
+Status of Religious Freedom, Legal/Policy Framework) As reported by the same source, "...there were no known cases of persons being punished under this statute."
 [2a] (Section II.
-Status of Religious
+Status of Religious Freedom, Legal/Policy Framework) - 18.04 The USSD International Religious Freedom Report 2006 noted: